Michael Grimes (investment banker)

-Michael David Grimes (born November 25, 1966) is a senior official at the United States Department of Commerce.
+Michael David Grimes (born November 25, 1966) is an American investment banker and a former senior official at the United States Department of Commerce.
 He was previously Managing Director and Co-Head of Global Technology Investment Banking at Morgan Stanley.
+In February 2026, he returned to Morgan Stanley as its chair of investment banking after a year working in the United States Department of Commerce.

 Biography

 Early life and education

 Michael Grimes attended Polytechnic School in Pasadena, California and the University of California, Berkeley, where he received a degree in Electrical Engineering and Computer Sciences.
-He interned as a communications systems engineer at Hughes Aircraft Company in the Space and Communications Group in 1985, as an information systems engineer at Pacific Bell in 1986, and was a software programmer and consultant at Grimes Surveying & Mapping Inc. (his father's company).
+He interned as a communications systems engineer at Hughes Aircraft Company in the Space and Communications Group in 1985 and as an information systems engineer at Pacific Bell in 1986 and was a software programmer and consultant at Grimes Surveying & Mapping Inc. (his father's company).

-On an autumn morning during his junior year at Polytechnic, Michael and his fellow students arrived at the esteemed college preparatory school to find hundreds of thousands of small slips of paper printed with the words MIKE GRIMES scattered all over the campus.
-Current (2025) students at Poly have stated that these enigmatic messages continue to show up on occasion in lockers, behind furniture, and within books in the school library.
-Grimes denied any knowledge of who distributed the messages, or why they may have done so.
-There were no student body elections at the time of the incident.

 Career

-Upon graduation in 1987, Grimes joined Salomon Brothers (now part of Citigroup) in technology investment banking, and in 1992 joined Bear Stearns as a Vice President in technology banking.
+Upon graduation in 1987, Grimes joined Salomon Brothers (now part of Citigroup) in technology investment banking, and in 1992, he joined Bear Stearns as a Vice President in technology banking.
 In 1995, Grimes was recruited by Frank Quattrone to join Morgan Stanley as a Vice President in their Menlo Park office, focused on technology banking.
 In April 1996, Quattrone and a number of deputies departed for Deutsche Morgan Grenfell, leaving Grimes to stay at Morgan Stanley.
 Grimes then worked under Cordell Spencer and Dhiren Shah over the next few years and helped rebuild the West Coast Technology Investment Banking business.
 In 2005, Grimes and Paul Chamberlain were elevated to Co-Heads of Global Technology Banking.

-Michael Grimes has been involved with hundreds of technology investment banking transactions aggregating over $100 billion in value, including a number of high-profile IPOs, mergers and acquisitions, equity and debt financings.
-Most notable were Facebook's $16 billion initial public offering, and Google’s $1.9 billion initial public offering, completed with an auction format.
-Grimes has also been involved with technology M&A transactions such as Seagate Technology’s $20.5 billion 3-way merger and spinoff transaction with Veritas Software, Silver Lake Partners and Texas Pacific Group, Hewlett-Packard’s $13.6 billion split-up into HP and Agilent (at the time the Agilent IPO was the largest initial public offering in Silicon Valley history), Oracle’s $5.8 billion acquisition of Siebel Systems.
+Michael Grimes has been involved with hundreds of technology investment banking transactions aggregating over $100 billion in value, including a number of high-profile initial public offerings, mergers and acquisitions, equity and debt financings.
+Most notable were Facebook's $16 billion IPO, and Google’s $1.9 billion IPO, completed with an auction format.
+Grimes has also been involved with technology M&A transactions such as Seagate Technology's $20.5 billion 3-way merger and spinoff transaction with Veritas Software, Silver Lake Partners and Texas Pacific Group, Hewlett-Packard's $13.6 billion split-up into HP and Agilent (at the time the Agilent IPO was the largest initial public offering in Silicon Valley history), Oracle’s $5.8 billion acquisition of Siebel Systems.